xpack-dev-tools/riscv-gcc/PUBLISH.md

 edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.

-## Commit all project git

-Commit all
+## Build

+Before starting the build, perform some checks.

+### Check repos up-to-date

+Be sure everything is committed and pushed

 - `gnu-mcu-eclipse/riscv-binutils-gdb.git`
 - `gnu-mcu-eclipse/riscv-none-gcc.git`
 - `gnu-mcu-eclipse/riscv-newlib.git`

-## Edit the build script
+### Check tags

+The names should look like `v8.2.0-2`.

+For The binutils-gdb repo, a separate tag should be present, for the gdb build.

+### Check version

-Edit the `VERSION` file to refer to the actual release.
+The `VERSION` file to refer to the actual release.

-## Push the build script git
+### Push the build script git

 Push `gnu-mcu-eclipse/riscv-none-gcc-build.git` to GitHub.

 Possibly push the helper project too.

-## Build
+### Run the build scripts

-Follow the instructions on the [build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build/blob/master/README.md) page.
+When everything is ready, follow the instructions from the [build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build/blob/master/README.md) page.

 ## Prepare a new blog post